Henro2/DareyProject/Project-15/README.md

 ![alt text](<images/Unsaved Image 13.png>)

-- Using ssh agent, I connected to the public server and try pinging my private server from there and i got replies as shown bellow.
+- Using ssh agent, I connected to the public server and try pinging my private server from there and i got replies as shown below.